FAQs

 The Champlain Parkway Project includes transit improvements including new bus shelters and transit signal prioritization at signalized intersections.
 Transit users will benefit from improved on-time bus service because of the reduced traffic congestion along Pine Street and the Transit Signal Priority capabilities as part of the traffic signal updates.

-If you build the Champlain Parkway, will people in the city be cut off from Lake Champlain, Red Rocks, and Oakledge Park?
+Does the Champlain Parkway cut off access to Lake Champlain, Red Rocks, and Oakledge Park?

-There will be several locations along the Parkway alignment that will maintain east/west connectivity for all users to destinations such as Lake Champlain, Red Rocks, and Oakledge Park.
-There will be signalized intersections along the Parkway alignment at Home Avenue, Flynn Avenue, Sears Lane, and Lakeside Avenue that will provide all users access to and from the west side of the Parkway alignment.
-These intersections will include crosswalks and a push-activated exclusive pedestrian phase to allow pedestrians a safe time to cross when vehicular traffic is stopped.
+There are several locations along the Parkway alignment that maintain east/west connectivity for all users to destinations such as Lake Champlain, Red Rocks, and Oakledge Park.
+There are signalized intersections along the Parkway alignment at Home Avenue, Flynn Avenue, Sears Lane, and Lakeside Avenue that provide all users access to and from the west side of the Parkway alignment.
+These intersections include crosswalks and a push-activated exclusive pedestrian phase to allow pedestrians a safe time to cross when vehicular traffic is stopped.

 When will construction take place for the Champlain Parkway Project and when will it be completed?